Dane Witherspoon: Personal life

 He met actress Robin Wright when they auditioned for Santa Barbara.
 The two were married from 1986 to 1988.
 Witherspoon had two sons with his second wife, actress / playwright Tracy Shaffer.

 Retirement and death

-Although he continued to work as an actor for a few more years, Witherspoon eventually retired from the profession and lived in Denver, Colorado, where he died at age 56.
+Although he continued to work as an actor for a few more years, Witherspoon eventually retired from the profession and lived in Denver, Colorado.

+He died on March 29, 2014, at age 56.